Top 15 Venture Capital Firms Investing in Finance

 5. General Atlantic

-General Atlantic is a private equity firm that provides both capital and strategic support to growth-stage companies.
-They partner with established businesses to help them scale their operations and expand their market reach.
+General Atlantic is a global private equity firm that provides capital and strategic support to growth companies.
+They focus on partnering with businesses that are poised for significant, long-term expansion.

 - Founded: 1980

-- Notable portfolio companies: Runway, Vuori, Adevinta, Kyriba, Athletic Brewing Company
+- Notable portfolio companies: Kyriba, Runway, Vuori, and Adevinta

 You can refer to their website here.